donkoralle/Lecture_Scientific_Method_Analysis/el2_review_seminarpaper.md

 ---
-title: Electronic Learning Session 2: Reviewing a Seminar Paper
+title: Electronic Learning Session 2: Reviewing (and Grading) a Seminar Paper
 author: Kami Hoferl
 date: 2025-11-19
 layout: page
 ---

-# Electronic Learning Session 2: Reviewing a Seminar Paper
+# Electronic Learning Session 2: Reviewing (and Grading) a Seminar Paper

 This self-guided e-learning activity prepares you to **critically review a seminar paper** using a transparent set of assessment criteria.